-Supply voltage variations below 100 VAC or above 135 VAC will introduce appreciable errors.
-If voltages are expected to drop below 100 VAC or rise above 135 VAC a constant voltage transformer such as SOLA Type 23-22-112-2 is recommended.
+Transient or minor sustained supply voltage variations will not introduce appreciable errors with the wide consistency span used on vacuum pans but if sustained changes over 5% are anticipated on narrow viscosity spans, a constant voltage transformer such as SOLA Type 23-22-112-2 is recommended.

 Connect standard 4 to 20 mA transducers, recorders or controllers to terminals 4 (-) and 5 (+).
 Other inputs can be used by adjusting the zero (Z) and span (S) trimpots on the circuit board to get the required range to make its output match the panel meter reading, e.g. 0-5, 1-5 mA etc. Voltage outputs can be obtained by putting a dropping resistor between terminals 4 and 5.
-To choose the resistor value, divide the desired full scale output voltage by .020 Amp.
-For example: (For a 1 to 5 volt output) 5 volts/0.020 Amp = 250 Ohm.
+But not more than 600 ohms, at 20 mA.

-After wiring is complete, check all connections, install the plastic motor splash cover, insert the meter panel plug, making sure the arrow on the plug aligns with the 1 on the circuit board, and replace the front panel.
+After wiring is complete, check all connections, install the plastic motor splash cover, insert the meter plug, making sure the arrow on the plug aligns with the 1 on the circuit board, and replace the front panel.